Skip to navigation Skip to content

 Determine if a social worker appointment is required + Read more ...

-The social worker will conduct an interview to decide what further involvement the State or Territory Welfare Authority has regarding the young person's current circumstances (for example, unsatisfactory living arrangements or concerns of exploitation).
+The social worker will conduct an interview for a safety and risk assessment and to decide what further involvement the State or Territory Welfare Authority has regarding the young person's current circumstances (for example, unsatisfactory living arrangements or concerns of exploitation).
+They may also assist the customer to liaise with the State or Territory welfare authority about evidence of support.

-The social worker interview is for a wellbeing check and must not delay the processing of independence and establishing the rate of payment for a young person as supported or unsupported due to State care.
+The social worker interview is for a wellbeing check and must not delay the processing of independence and establishing the rate of payment.

-Is the customer under 18 years, and not in long term stable foster care or residential care?
+Is the customer under 18 years, and not in long term stable foster care or residential care or otherwise needs a social work referral?

 5